Lead Opinion

 [¶ 23.]
 The trial court’s statements at the motion hearing and court trial are also inconclusive.
 The trial court briefly stated on the record at the conclusion of the suppression hearing its finding that “there was an affirmation that the search could continue — could be made.”
 The trial court stated:

-It's sort of incredible frankly for me to believe that if the question was asked and it was never answered, that the defendant would have raised some kind of questions, inquiry, objection, statements, raised an issue of some sort concerning the search being conducted.
-And therefore the Court finds that there was a request of the officer for the search and there was an affirmation that the search could continue—could be made.
+Its sort of incredible frankly for me to believe that if the question was asked and it was never answered, that the defendant would have raised some kind of questions, inquiry, objection, statements, raised an issue of some sort concerning the search being conducted.
+And therefore the Court finds that there was a request of the officer for the search and there was an affirmation that the search could continue — could be made.

 Later, at the court trial the judge added these comments:

-The Court has previously ruled on the suppression issues, will again renew its decision on those suppression issues.
+The Court has previously ruled on the suppression issues, will again renew its deсision on those suppression issues.
 The Court has found that there was consent by the defendant.
 I understand the questions of credibility.
-There's nothing to find otherwise.
+There’s nothing to find otherwise.

-We have previously stated that "whether findings and conclusions are formally entered or orally made on the record, they must be such that there is no room for speculation and conjecture concerning what the trial court found or concluded."
+We have previously stated that “whether findings and conclusions are formally entered or orally made on the record, they must be such that there is no room for speculation and conjecture concerning what the trial court found or concluded.”
 State v.
-Hartley, 326 NW2d 226, 228 (SD 1982).
-"It is not our function to make findings or conclusions for the trial court or to surmise what was intended; rather, it is our province to determine if the findings are supported by evidence and if the conclusions are warranted by findings."
-Id. at 228.
+Hartley,

 [¶ 25.]
-The majority notes that the defendant's age and prior legal experience with the law are additional circumstances supporting voluntary consent.
+The majority notes that the defendant’s age and prior legal еxperience with the law are additional circumstances supporting voluntary consent.
 Whether the trial court considered these other factors is not evident from the oral or written findings.
 The majority also notes the lack of a coercive atmosphere.
 Here again, the trial court makes no specific finding on whether the atmosphere was or was not coercive.
-In fact, findings 23 and 25 may actually reflect coerciveness in regard to the officer's statements about department funding being tied to drug searches.
+In fact, findings 23 and 25 may actually reflect coerciveness in regаrd to the officer’s statements about department funding being tied to drug searches.
+Furthermore, there is no tape of the stop from which a court could discern the atmosphere surrounding the incident or exactly what was said by the officer or the defendant.

-[5] The findings of fact and conclusions of law for the suppression motion were submitted to the judge after the court trial.
+.The findings of fact and conclusions of law for the suppression motion were submitted to the judge after the court trial.
 They were signed four months later.